Omega Constellation vs Rolex Datejust: What You Need to Know in 2026

 Rolex Datejust Overview

 The Rolex Datejust, launched in 1945, set the template for a modern daily luxury watch.
 It was the first self-winding, waterproof chronometer wristwatch with a date at 3 o’clock, introduced alongside the Jubilee bracelet, which was designed specifically for this model.
-The Datejust wasn’t framed as a dress watch; it was engineered to be worn every day without compromise.
+The Datejust wasn’t framed as a dress watch.
+It was engineered to be worn every day without compromise.

-The design stays restrained by intent.
-The Oyster case, screw-down crown, and uncluttered dial keep the focus on legibility, while the Cyclops magnifier, added in 1953, turned the date into a functional signature rather than decoration.
-Rolex refined proportions, materials, and movements over decades instead of chasing trends, which is why even older references still look current.
+The design stays restrained on purpose.
+The Oyster case, screw-down crown, and uncluttered dial keep the focus on legibility.
+The Cyclops magnifier added in 1953 turned the date into a functional signature rather than decoration.

-Notable References:
+Notable references:

 • Ref.
 4467 — The Original Datejust